ComposableFi/composable/rfcs/0004-pablo-distribution.md

 This data structure can be modified to support the RP approach by adding/adjusting/removing some fields.

-    pub struct StakingNFT<RewardPoolId, AccountId, AssetId, Balance> {
+    /// This can possibly be renamed as `RewardPoolPosition` pub struct StakingNFT<RewardPoolId, AccountId, AssetId, Balance> {
         /// [Adding] Reward Pool ID from which pool to allocate rewards for this pub reward_pool_id: RewardPoolId,